Victoria DeFrancesco Soto: Early life

 DeFrancesco Soto was born to Victoria and Joseph DeFrancesco in Southern Arizona.
 Her mother is from Sonora.
 She is of Italian, Jewish, and Mexican descent.

 Education

 She completed a bachelor's degree in political science and Latin American studies at the University of Arizona.
 She earned a master's and, with the guidance of Dr. John Aldrich and Dr. Paula D. McClain as her doctoral advisors, earned her Ph.D. in political science from the Graduate School of Duke University.
 Her 2007 dissertation was titled, Do Latinos Party All the Time?
 The Role of Shared Ethnic Group Identity on Political.

 Career

-In 2007, she moved to Chicago to work as an assistant professor at Northwestern University.
+In 2007, she moved to Chicago to work as an assistant professor at Northwestern University until 2011.
+In 2013, she was a lecturer of Mexican American and Latino/a Studies at the University of Texas at Austin.
+During her time at the University of Texas at Austin, she held various positions such as Director of Outreach, Director of Office of Civic Engagement and Assistant Dean & Chief Diversity Officer.

 DeFrancesco Soto is the first Latina dean of the Clinton School of Public Service.

-Passionate about making social science research more accessible and understandable for the greater public, DeFrancesco Soto has served as a contributor and analyst for popular news outlets such as CNN, Telemundo, NBCNews, Fox, HBO, and Univision.
+DeFrancesco Soto has been a contributor and analyst for news outlets including CNN, Telemundo, NBCNews, Fox, HBO, and Univision.
+Her work involves social science research.